deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

 **Disclaimer**: Mystikos's support for dotnet and C# is incomplete.
 We are working towards complete C# support.

-The most tested dotnet runtime version by us is the 3.1 LTS release.
+The most tested dotnet runtime versions by us are the 3.1 LTS and 5.0 releases.
 We recommend users to develop/migrate their applications on/to this version to work with Mystikos.